 Know yourself and your limits, do not agree to anything you know is a limit for you; it will only end in hurt and anger.
 Non-monogamy does work in many relationships, but it is always consensual and beneficial to both partners.

-Advertisements Non-monogamy is often associated with the kink world, and kinksters are open-minded individuals, with many being polyamorous and enjoying the lifestyle.
+Non-monogamy is often associated with the kink world, and kinksters are open-minded individuals, with many being polyamorous and enjoying the lifestyle.
 It takes open and honest communication between partners to agree to a non-monogamy relationship and what they both understand it to mean in their relationship.
-Being non-monogamous is an extensive term, and it…
+Being non-monogamous is an extensive term, and it can…